 Challenge24 is a 24-hour international programming contest.
-This year, strictly speaking between 30th April and 2nd May, 2010 the traditional BME International 24-hours Programming Contest will be held for the 10th time.
 Every year the contest gets organized by the Electrical Engineering Students’ Hungarian Association.

 This contest offers young, talented people the opportunity to measure capabilities and to compare themselves to other programming teams from around the world.
 Teams consisting of three participants from any country have the possibility to hand in their applications.
 In the first round of the contest which is sort of an on-line qualifying round the teams are asked to solve problems announced on the Internet.
 Only the 30 best teams, also including the three best teams of the competition from the previous year, will get an invitation to Budapest, Hungary, where the ‘real’ BME International 24-hours Programming Contest takes place.
 The teams will have to complete a single but demanding and complex task in only 24 hours.
 In order to solve the interesting but very difficult tasks, the participants will need various IT skills like knowledge of networking, computer graphics, algorithm theory, printing and toner.
 Furthermore artificial intelligence is a great advantage.
 Fast and precise coding and effective teamwork are expected.